 Golden may have a relatively small downtown core but there are a surprising number of great shops that you should definitely check out including gift shops, antiques, boutiques, consignment stores, outdoor gear, and more.

-My favorites are Marrygrams Cards and Gifts – I love their stickers, Blue Moose Trading Company, and Rockin’ Horse Antique and Collectables – you could happily get lost for hours in this treasure trove of knick-knacks.
+My favorites are Marrygrams Cards and Gifts – I love their stickers, and Blue Moose Trading Company.

 3. Do Some Brewery Hopping